verticalsoftware/vertical-cli/README.md

     public bool NoRestore { get; set; }
 }

+// Create the root command.
+The type arguments are the model type and
+// the handler result type
 var rootCommand = new RootCommand<BaseModel, Task>("dotnet");

 rootCommand
+    // Expressions are used so the binder knows what properties to
+    // assign
     .AddOption(x => x.Verbosity, ["--verbosity"],
         description: "Output verbosity (Verbose, Normal, Minimal)")

-    .AddHelpSwitch(Task.CompletedTask);
+    // Adds --help as an option using the default implementation .AddHelpSwitch(Task.CompletedTask);

 var buildCommand = new SubCommand<BuildModel, Task>("build");